 A few store-bought ingredients are all you need to make this easy recipe for Apple Dumplings.
+This recipe is a slightly different from the very popular Peach Dumplings Recipe you all love.
 Let me show you how to make a super fast, comforting dessert made with all the flavors of fall!

 Once baked, it’s hard to tell you used refrigerated crescent roll dough instead of a traditional pie dough recipe.
 Sweet and tart at the same time, these apple dumplings are sure to be a winner!